 This fun, free event begins at 7:00 PM.

-- Meet members of local LGBTQIA+ organizations and learn about local supports
+- Meet members of local LGBTQIA2S+ organizations and learn about local supports

 - Pick up free flags and pronoun pins